You are here

 Nunavut’s geographic and infrastructure challenges combine with legislative realities to make liquor retailing in the territory unconventional in the Canadian context.
 The major challenge for liquor retailing in Nunavut is the need to service a very limited market spread out over a fifth of Canada’s land mass and connected only by air and limited seasonal sea access.

 Among the many characteristics that set Nunavut’s liquor distribution system apart from other jurisdictions in Canada, is its central processing structure.
-The Commission does not operate any liquor stores and all liquor orders are processed through the Commission’s headquarters in Rankin Inlet and distributed via air cargo from either of the Commission’s warehouses.
+The Commission operates a beer and wine store in Iqaluit and all other liquor orders are processed through the Commission’s headquarters in Rankin Inlet and distributed via air cargo from either of the Commission’s warehouses.
 Licensed outlets and holders of special occasion permits are the exception, as the high volume of their purchases dictates that they be picked up at the closest Commission warehouse.

 To take advantage of the Government of Nunavut’s greater purchasing power, the Commission’s entire liquor inventory is purchased on behalf of the Commission by the Department of Community and Government Services’ Procurement Division.